 5. Al Dente

-This establishment is perfect for a variety of occasions including birthdays, work meetings, or simply a friendly get-together.
-Al Dente is sure to make the most of your evening with friends and family.
+And, of course, we can’t forget the wine.
+Al Dente’s list is well-curated and extensive.
+This establishment is perfect for a variety of occasions, including birthdays, work meetings or friendly get-togethers.
+Al Dente will help you make the most of your evening with friends and family.

 6. Pomme Frite

-Are you craving French food while you are enjoying your time in Palm Springs?
-Look no further because this is the ultimate French restaurant in Palm Springs.
+Are you craving Belgian or French food while enjoying your time in Palm Springs?
+Look no further than Pomme Frite, the ultimate Belgian and French restaurant in Palm Springs.

-Located in the heart of downtown Palm Springs, the authentic European feel will bring you directly to the vibe and ambiance of Brussels.
+Located in the heart of downtown Palm Springs, the restaurant’s authentic European feel immerses you in the vibe and ambiance of Brussels.

-Since opening, Pomme Frite has gained serious attraction from self-proclaimed foodies to food experts.
-Their simple dishes are served with that extra love and care that every food dish deserves.
+Since opening, Pomme Frite has enjoyed rave reviews from self-proclaimed foodies to food experts.
+Its perfectly prepared, simple dishes are served with that extra love and care that’s evident in every bite.

-Choose from a variety of different options on the menu, which specialize in Belgian dishes.
+Choose from a variety of menu options, which focus on Belgian dishes.
 Who could pass up steamed mussels and a Flemish-style beef stew simmered in Belgian beer?

 See Related: 35+ Hilarious Travel Memes